 where

-The maximum copula entropy has to be found out based on some constraints ensuring the result function to be copula.
+The maximum copula entropy has to be found out based on some constraints ensuring the result function is the copula.
 These essential constraints according to \cite{chu2011recovering} are for $i=1,\ldots,r$:

 where $ r $ is the counter of constraints and the bigger choice of $ r $, the more accurate creature of the result function compared with copulas.
-Here, we would like to add some other equations based on some measures of dependence that should be estimated while dealing with real data set to get a copula function that has the same dependency as the available data set.
+Here, we would like to add other equations based on some measures of dependence that should be estimated while dealing with real data sets to get a copula function.
+This copula has the same dependency as the available data set.
 These constraints are related to $\rho$, $\nu_1$, $\nu_2$, and $\eta$.
 According to \cite{chu2011recovering, Chu2016}, some phrases have approximately equal Lagrange coefficients.
-For example, in paper \cite{Mortezanejad}, when they put different coefficients for each constraint in a simulation study, their results were almost the same for some of them.
+For example, in paper \cite{Mortezanejad}, when they put different coefficients for each constraint in a simulation study, their results were almost the same.
 It comes from the symmetricity of the maximum copula function.
 Thus, we incorporate some of them to reduce the Lagrange coefficients.
-The synchronization is significantly important while dealing with real data because the number of computations reduces saving time and energy.
+Synchronization is significantly important while dealing with real data because the number of computations reduces saving time and energy.
 The incorporations are obvious and explained more in the following.
 After reduction, the optional conditions are:

 where $ \rho $, $ \nu_1 $, and $ \eta $ are Spearman's rho, Blest measures $ I $, and $ III $, respectively.
-It is worth to mention that the value of \eqref{measured} is Blest measure $ II $.
+It is worth mentioning that the value of \eqref{measured} is Blest measure $ II $.
 To find the maximum copula entropy, we have to apply the Lagrange function and Kuhn-Tucker method as well as before, and the result copula function is:

-The values of $ \lambda_i $ for $i=0,\ldots,r+4$ is gotten by applying $ c(u,v) $ in the intended constraints, and a system of equations has to be solved.
-In practice, measures of dependence exerted in the conditions have to be estimated, because the copula function is required in their computations.
-In section \ref{CopulaSec}, some pre-estimators are determined.
-We are going to find some copula function under some estimated dependence measures in section \ref{Prac}.
+The values of $ \lambda_i $ for $i=0,\ldots,r+4$ are gotten by applying $ c(u,v) $ in the intended constraints, and a system of equations has to be solved.
+In practice, dependence measures must be estimated first, but the copula function is required in their computations.
+In section \ref{CopulaSec}, some pre-estimators are determined to solve this problem.
+We find copula functions under some estimated dependence measures in section \ref{Prac}.
 By the way, after getting the copula density function related to the dependence measures, their joint density functions can be obtained by this formula: